lucasmazza/jquery.headline/README.md

 ## Examples

-There's a simple example page inside the `examples` directory.
-Online demo soon.
+There's a simple example page inside the `examples` directory and more demos at the [GitHub project page](http://lucasmazza.github.com/jquery.headline).

-## TODO
+## Grab the code

-* Minified version.
+* Minified version at `dist/`.
-* GitHub Page w/ docs and examples.
+* Full version at `src/`.

+Have fun!

 ## License